fz16336/Learning-Page/_posts/2019-03-21-machine-learning-from-a-bayesian-perspective.markdown

 ## The philosophy

 I believe that the basis of learning itself comes from observing new information.
 As one see something new, we can infer about something new as well.
 This is no different than how data becomes the central focus of machine learning.
 There are 2 common facets in machine learning: *supervised learning* vs. *unsupervised Learning*.
 To give an analogy based on how we humans learn, think of supervised learning as learning from guidance.
-Similar to how our parents have guided as we grow, they helped us to determine what is right or wrong, and what is useful or not.
+Similar to how our parents have guided us as we grow, they helped us determine what is right or wrong, and what is useful or not.
 We have come to learn what holds meaning in our lives through the 'labels' taught by our parents.
-On the other hand, unsupervised learning is like perceiving the world through our own eyes, making decisions and inference based on how we personally interpret the information around us; without the influence of anyone else.
+On the other hand, unsupervised learning is like perceiving the world through our own eyes, making decisions and inference based on how we personally interpret the information around us.

-With that being said, humans -in away- are like programmable machines too.
+With that being said, humans -in away- are like machines too.
 Our personalities define who we are and yet they are subject to change, dependent on our environment and upbringing.
 We are programmed, be it from nature, nurture or even both.
 But of course, there is so much more than that to what makes one human.
 A whole series of unanswerable existential questions make up what it truly means to be human.
 Such complex ideas like emotions, consciousness, and free-will are to hard to quantify, and much less capable of being boiled down to statistics.
 But we don't need to model the entire human brain to create an AI.
 All we seek is to build smarter computers that can understand the semantics in the data they process ... to a certain extent.
 After all, the whole point of modelling something is to do away with all that is unnecessary or hard to grasp, and simply focus on the easy stuff.

 > "All models are wrong, but some are useful."
 >